The Trading Style Guide: Scalping vs Day Trading vs Swing Trading

 - In case you are not sure, consult a trading friend for advice

-- Make a choice and test your style with a live account (if you are ready), whilst also practising proper risk management
+- Make a choice and test your style with a live account (if and when you are ready), whilst also practicing proper risk management

 - Perform new evaluations and see how this style and strategy is working for you

 Try it out because it's actually a lot of fun to try out different styles.
-It's an eye opening experience, and will help you to recognise what you like and dislike.
+It can be an eye opening experience and is the best way to recognise what you like and dislike.
 Make sure to use these ideas explicitly via financial instruments, but only once you have completed a proper analysis of your own.
 This is a supportive method of analysing the charts.
-Always test these ideas first, on a Demo account, before applying them to your Live account.
-Another key tool is the MetaTrader Supreme Edition plugin, which offers 60+ extra features for your MetaTrader trading platform.risks.
+Always test these ideas first, on a demo account, before applying them to your live trading account.